 7.1 Positive action can be used to meet a protected group's particular needs, lessen a disadvantage they might experience or increase their participation in a particular activity.
-For instance, the College may consider Positive action as an appropriate way to increase the diversity of candidates applying for a particular post, especially if there is underrepresentation in that role.
-The action may lead to a wider pool of talented, skilled and experienced people applying from which to recruit.
+For instance, the College may consider positive action as an appropriate way to increase the diversity of candidates applying for a specific post, especially if there is underrepresentation in that role.
+This approach can help attract a broader pool of talented, skilled, and experienced candidates for recruitment.

-- 7.2 Positive Action includes: - Placing job adverts to target particular groups, to increase the number of applicants from that group. - Including statements in job adverts to encourage applications from underrepresented groups, such as 'we welcome female applicants'. - Offering training or internships to help certain groups get opportunities or progress at work. - Offering shadowing or mentoring to groups with particular needs. - Hosting an open day specifically for under-represented groups to encourage them to get into a particular field. - Favouring the job candidate from an under-represented group, where two candidates are 'as qualified as' each other.
+- 7.2 Positive Action includes: - Placing job advertisements in targeted publications to encourage applications from underrepresented groups, with the aim of increasing diversity among applicants. - Including statements in job adverts to encourage applications from underrepresented groups. - Offering training or internships to help certain groups get opportunities or progress at work. - Offering shadowing or mentoring to groups with particular needs. - Hosting an open day specifically for under-represented groups to encourage them to get into a particular field. - Favouring the job candidate from an under-represented group, where two candidates are 'as qualified as' each other.